ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 {{ 1084154 | gist: 'supervisor' }}

+I've put the socket and pid files in `/var/run/` since Gitalist is installed via CPAN into and [doesn't really](#gitalist-install-dir) have an install directory as such so that's the next logical place.
+However you'll need to create the gitalist directory there and `chown` it to your `git` user so it can be written to by the FastCGI script.

-Supervisor has a nifty console front end for controlling the processes it looks after.
-Open it up with `sudo supervisor` and update it to use the Gitalist config with `update`. `status` will show you a list programs you've setup which you can `restart`, `start`, `stop` and `tail` (for program output, `-f` for continuous output).
-The gitatlist server should now be running under Supervisor, you can check by doing `tail gitalist` Supervisor's console and looking at `http://<server>:3000/`.
+Open up Supervisor's nifty console with `sudo supervisorctl` and tell it to `update` so that it uses your Gitalist config (you'll need to do this after any updates to a configuration file). `status` will show you a list programs you've setup which you can `start`, `stop`, `restart` and `tail` (for program output, with `-f` for continuous output).
+The gitatlist server should now be running under Supervisor, check with the `tail gitalist` to make sure there are no errors in the output.

+#### Gitalist Config
+Since we're using FastCGI to pass requests from Nginx through to Gitalist we'll use the Gitalist config file (you can't pass Gitalist configuration values to the FastCGI script):

+`sudo vim /usr/local/share/perl/5.10.1/Gitalist/gitalist.conf`

+and set the `repo_dir` option to `/home/git/repositories/`:

+{{ 1084154 | gist: 'gitalist.conf' }}

 #### Nginx
-I've connected Nginx and Gitalist via FastCGI which took a bit of fiddling, but I got there in the end.
-Along the way I toyed around with using Nginx to reverse proxy to the built in Catalyst development server, but had issues with hiding the port number and it felt a bit nasty.

-Create yourself a virtual host in nginx's sites-available directory and add the following, changing the server name to something suitable
+Create yourself a virtual host in nginx's sites-available directory and add the following, changing the server name to something suitable:

 {{ 1084154 | gist: 'vhost' }}

-I've setup the logs under `/var/log/gitalist/` since Gitalist installed via CPAN doesn't really have an install directory as such and that's the logical place.
-However you'll have to create that directory and make it writable by `www-data` so Nginx has access to it.
+I've setup the logs under `/var/log/gitalist/` for the same reason as the socket and the pid files, again you'll have to create that directory but make it writable by `www-data` so Nginx has access to it.

 Link the virtual host into sites-enabled and test with `sudo nginx -t` to check there are no errors, then reload nginx `sudo /etc/init.d/nginx reload` (or use upstart) and your Gitalist should now be accessible on your domain!

+## Notes
+#### FastCGI

+While getting FastCGI setup I toyed with Nginx to reverse proxying to the one or more instances of the Catalyst development server, but had issues with hiding the port number and it felt a bit wrong to use a development server in production.

+<h4 id="gitalist-install-dir">Gitalist Install Directory</h4>

+Having installed Gitalist via CPAN it lives under `/usr/local/share/perl/5.10.1/Gitalist/` which seems a bad place to store a socket file, a pid file or any logs which is why I chose to put them all under `/var/`.

-<strong id="fastcgi">A Note on FastCGI:</strong> I originally tried to setup Gitalist and Nginx using FastCGI and went through a lot of pain and suffering over a few evenings.
+I originally tried to setup Gitalist and Nginx using FastCGI and went through a lot of pain and suffering over a few evenings.
 I got pretty close to it working (I had a good half a page of notes for this post) with it only missing styles, images and the ability to display more than the front page before I was pointed at reverse proxying (another hat tip to Mithaldu).

 `cpan FCGI::ProcManager` -> needed to run the fcgi bit build the fastcgi script http://search.cpan.org/dist/Gitalist/lib/Gitalist.pm#RUNNING